alexVinarskis/Asus-Zenbook-Hackintosh/docs/installation.md

 While not necessary, I recommend reading Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) entirely before we start to get a feel of how OpenCore/Hackintosh works.
 Don't worry if you're new to Hackintosh and get overwhelmed with the amount of information there.
 All the files have been prepared for you in this repo; you just need to follow the instruction below.

+For `./buils.sh` to run, IASL tools are required.
+Install with:
+* `brew install --cask maciasl` on macOS
+* `sudo apt install iasl` on Linux/Ubuntu
-__Script can also be run in Windows, just download [iasl binary](https://acpica.org/downloads/binary-tools) and replace it in tools/asl__.
-(Maybe you also need installation of Git Bash).
+* Download [iasl binary](https://acpica.org/downloads/binary-tools) and add it to the $PATH on Windows.
+(Maybe you also need installation of Git Bash or WSL).

 ## Step 0: Clone this repo